PariSolunke/IMDB-Data-Visualization/README.md

 Open up the app.R file in R studio
 Ensure the data file imdb.csv is in the working directory Run the visualization

+Data Source: ftp://ftp.fu-berlin.de/pub/misc/movies/database/frozendata/
+The data was refined and combined into the file imdb.csv in R itself.
+The code used to refine the data is present in the "Preprocessing" directory